Not too long ago, U.S. Città di Palermo looked destined to become a major player in Italian football.

 Although his record at Palermo was decent – 16 goals in 64 games – he has discovered his scoring touch in Turin, becoming one of the most feared forwards in Italian football.

-He managed 26 goals in Serie A in 2016/17, the third-most in the division, but only managed 10 goals in 32 league games last season.
+He managed 26 goals in Serie A in 2016/17, the third-most in the division, but only managed 10 goals in 32 league games the following year.
+His goalscoring form picked up slightly last term with 15 in 37, but still no quite in that must-desired 20-goal mark for strikers.

 Honourable mentions: Emiliano Viviano, Achraaf Lazaar, Matias Silvestre, Alberto Gilardino, Afriyah Acquah, Eran Zahavi, Andrea Raggi, Ezequiel Munoz, Jasmin Kurtic, Giancarlo Gonzalez, Abel Hernandez.